Siddharthbadal/Python-Projects/blockchain/README.md

 - Building a basic blockchain system with python classess.
 - Creating blocks, generating hash.
-- Linking previous has to the new blocks to create a chain.
+- Linking previous hash to the new blocks to create a chain.